 Having these individuals around you to educate you and make decisions on your behalf the day-of, like a wedding coordinator, can greatly alleviate the stress of trying to balance joy & logistics.

 No cell phone, no clocks, no checking the timeline!!
 Have your maid of honor, best man, or someone else trusted take your cell phones for the day.
-They can make sure to capture some candid moments between you and your beloved while also making sure that you are focusing your energies in the right places.
+They can make sure to capture some candid moments between you and your partner.
+This golden rule of wedding planning will help you focus your energies in the right places.

 Speaking of your focus.
 It is so important to remember this is a day not just about the new covenant bond and family you are creating with another, but about the bigger family you are bringing together.
 Your friends and family members have influenced your life and personality in various ways.
 They have helped shape you into the person you have become, the person who is getting married today.